node-class-may-2023/ComIT_Node/css.md

 * This type of selection is usefull if we only need a couple of elements
 * It's hard to change values if we have many items
-* As it's the last property than the browser reads it's also the higher priority one
+* As it's the last property that the browser reads, it's also the [higher priority one](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity)
-* Also, it's a good option in case you need to overide styles
+* Because it is the last property read, it's a good option when you need to override styles

 #### Practice
 [Exercise 2](exercises/css/ex_2.md)